Yoast-dist/wordpress-seo/readme.txt

 * Stops showing deprecation warnings when retrieving data for paid add-ons goes wrong.
 * Stops showing notifications about incompatibility with the WooCommerce's new beta product editor, after WooCommerce is deactivated.
 * Stops showing a notification prompting to install Yoast Woo SEO, after WooCommerce is deactivated.

+= 22.3 =

+Release date: 2024-03-19

+Yoast SEO 22.3 is out today.
+In this release, you’ll find various fixes and improvements for a better user experience.
+Find out more about what's new in Yoast SEO 22.3 in [our release post](https://yoa.st/release-19-3-24)!

+#### Enhancements

+* Removes an unnecessary query relating to breadcrumb schema generation on the homepage.

+#### Bugfixes

+* Adds `x.com` as a possible domain for the Twitter validation in our first time configuration social profiles settings.
+* Fixes a bug where the `Or go to your SEO dashboard` link in the final step of our first time configuration would not be focusable using tab.

+#### Other

+* Removes the autofill for taxonomy keyphrases.
+* Sets the WordPress tested up to version to 6.5.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).